Factbox: How will Britain's EU referendum vote count work on the night?

 6) Swing seats: Nuneaton (0100) is considered a bellwether seat in parliamentary elections so will be watched to see if Prime Minister David Cameron has managed to get swing voters who last year backed his Conservatives to turn out for Remain.

+The ten most evenly split areas, as predicted by elections experts Curtice and Fisher, are: Mole Valley, High Peak, North Hertfordshire, Knowsley, Slough, Anglesey, South Oxfordshire, Worcester, Rhondda Cynon Taff, Portsmouth

-7) Count chronology: Some research has indicated Remain could be well ahead at first and that from around 0300-0400 the Brexit count is less likely to deviate from the end results.
+7) Count chronology: research from JP Morgan has indicated Remain could be well ahead at first, with results from areas favouring leave coming through by 0300-0400 and balancing the overall total.
 Others, as the Open Europe think tank, have suggested that by about 0330 most of strongest Leave areas will have declared so if Leave do not hold the lead or even if it is very close, it may bode badly for them.
 Ron Johnston, a professor of geography at the University of Bristol who has researched the counting areas and modeled how the vote could unfold, said the big picture was that the figures could flip around until about 0300.

+"All we could find when we used that list of times for places to declare was that really there is going to be no trend.
+You can find the bellwether places but I don't think there will be any major trend in the overall figures," Johnston told Reuters.

+"It is more likely to flip around from moment to moment until around four o'clock when the large numbers start to come in and my guess is that unless, and of course this is not what anyone is expecting, it is clear cut from the outset you are not going to see any clear outcome until around three or four o'clock," he said.

 WILL THERE BE AN EXIT POLL?

-There are no plans by broadcasters for an exit poll as the margin of error is deemed too large but there have been reports that some hedge funds may have commissioned private polls which could affect markets soon after voting ends at 2100.
+There are no plans by broadcasters for an exit poll as the margin of error is deemed too large, but there have been reports that some hedge funds may have commissioned private polls which could affect markets.

-Details of a poll by Ipsos MORI for the Evening Standard newspaper are expected to be published during the day.
-It is a telephone survey.

 THE QUESTION